Three Sunday shorts …

 I am more adamant still that China’s productive capitalism, as opposed to the casino variant pursued by the West’s rentier oligarchs at the expense of people and planet, offers a glimmer of hope for that same humanity where otherwise I see only darkness.

 I’m sure there’s a name for the false argument – not the relative privation fallacy but that neck of the woods – whereby the indefensible is defended on the basis that something else might be worse.
-The obtusely belligerent Guardian columnist Simon Tindall is an acute case in point:
+The obtusely bellicose Guardian columnist Simon Tisdall is an acute case in point:

 Evidently, the US often messes up.
 Yet do critics of American “hegemony”, deeply flawed, self-serving and arrogant though it undoubtedly is, really believe autocratic bullies such as Xi or war criminals such as Putin would do a better job as global policeman?
 Pull the other one, it has bells on.
 (The whataboutery of Simon Tisdall)

 Reams could be written on such ‘thinking’.
 Seldom do so few words enshrine so many howlers: not just whataboutery and the fallacy whose name eludes me but, absent a shred of evidence of Xi or Putin as wannabe global gendarmes, straw-mannery to boot.
 And since the putative need for such a gendarme assumes but does not make the case for the superiority of unipolarity over Westphalia-style balance of power, we can add ahistoric ignorance to the charge sheet.
-Most important of all, in any positive sense of the word ‘policeman’ means enforcer of the rule of law.
-Yet America’s ‘policing’ is by Tisdall’s own admission, ‘self-serving’.
-Or as I would put it, a flouting of international law wherever that is inconvenient – Iraq 2003 for instance – in favour of a “rules based order” to serve, however self-defeatingly, the preservation of a dying empire.
+Above all, ‘policeman’ is supposed to mean one who enforces the rule of law.
+Yet America’s ‘policing’ is by Tisdall’s own admission ‘self-serving’.
+Or as I would put it, a flouting of international law wherever that is inconvenient – Iraq say – in favour of a “rules based order” manifestly aimed, however self-defeatingly, at staving off the death of an empire.

 Reams more could be written on the debunked pot-kettle-black trope that it is China and BRI – not the limitless benevolence of the IMF – which ensnares the global south with “debt trap” finance.
 But, being lazy, I bypass that rabbit hole with an argument much beloved (in theory if not always in practice) of the driest of neoliberal pundits.